 5. Level of Medical Coverage

 Generally speaking, health insurance plans can be organized into 3 to 4 coverage levels with increasing benefit maximums and coverage options.
-For example, the Cigna plan we offers Platinum plans are suitable for those who will use a lot of health services, Gold for mid level care and a Silver plan is a good option if you are regularly using healthcare services and taking medications.
+For instance, for the Cigna plan we offer, Platinum plans are suitable for those who will use a lot of health services, Gold for mid-level care and a Silver plan is a good option if you are regularly using healthcare services and taking medications.

 It is important to choose a quality insurer when you live abroad for your global medical needs.
-As in most things, you get what you pay for.
+As with most things, you get what you pay for.
 If you pay a higher premium, you will almost always get better coverage.
-Its all about what level of risk you want to carry on your shoulders.
+It’s all about what level of risk you want to carry on your shoulders.